Andrey Vlasov: Commander of the ROA

-During the Prague uprising, the officers of the First Division, Bunyachenko and Vlasov gathered a meeting and discussed whether the First Division should help the insurgents.
-Vlasov spoke against joining the uprising, but his position was not supported by the others, and the First Division joined the uprising.
-Two days later, the First Division was forced to leave Prague as Communist Czech partisans began arresting ROA soldiers in order to hand them over to the Soviets for execution.
+During the Prague uprising, the officers of the 1st Division, Bunyachenko and Vlasov discussed whether the division should help the insurgents.
+Vlasov spoke against joining the uprising, but his position was not supported by the others, and the ROA troops joined the uprising.
+Two days later, the 1st Division was forced to leave Prague as Communist Czech partisans began arresting ROA soldiers in order to hand them over to the Soviet Union.
 Vlasov and the rest of his forces, trying to evade the Red Army, attempted to head west to surrender to the Allies in the closing days of the war in Europe.